cilium/cilium/Documentation/concepts/kubernetes/policy.rst

 CiliumClusterwideNetworkPolicy
 ==============================

-`CiliumClusterwideNetworkPolicy` is same as that of `CiliumNetworkPolicy` with the only difference in the scope of the policy.
-Policies defined by `CiliumClusterwideNetworkPolicy` are non-namespaced and are cluster-scoped.
+`CiliumClusterwideNetworkPolicy` is similar to `CiliumNetworkPolicy`, except (1) policies defined by `CiliumClusterwideNetworkPolicy` are non-namespaced and cluster-scoped, and (2) it enables the use of :ref:`NodeSelector`.
 Internally the policy is composed of `CiliumNetworkPolicy` itself and thus the effects of this policy specification are also same.

 The raw specification of the resource in go looks like this: